michaeltlombardi/pentola-book/manuscript/03-craft.md

 |  2  | **Burn:** The dweomer burns through the crafter, the magical energy misdirect.
 Take 1D4 damage.
 |  3  | **Explosion:** The energy of the dweomer goes off catastrophically, causing an explosion whose diameter is equal to the range of the dweomer.
 The explosion inflicts damage equal to half the total complexity to everyone in the sphere.
 |  4  | **Blind:** the dweomer's energy radiates as a brilliant light centered on the crafter, blinding them and anyone who looks at them in the next moment.
-|  5  | **Overpower:** The dweomer is applied but with more power than intended; double the magnitude of the dweomer but pay the additional complexity from the crafter's PP, dealing damage equal to the amount they cannot pay, if any.
+|  5  | **Overpower:** The dweomer is applied but with more power than intended; double the magnitude of the dweomer but pay the additional complexity from the crafter's Tephra, dealing damage equal to the amount they cannot pay, if any.
 |  6  | **Memory Loss:** Applying the dweomer without the appropriate safeguards caused the magic to burn the crafter's mind, making them lose some of what they've learned about the craft, though it does still take effect.
 Reduce the character's crafting skill bonus by a number of points equal to the magnitude of the dweomer.
 |  7  | **Weak:** The dweomer is successfully applied, but without any of the intended manipulations.
 |  8  | **Delayed:** The crafter fails to apply the dweomer in _this_ moment but may still apply it in the _next_ one automatically and without an additional test.